hanwenzhang123/fullstack-note/06-note/README.md

 - object behaves differently based on a finite number of states in your code (object behavior predictable based on its underlying state)
 - use conditional logic or switch statements to handle a bunch of different possibilities based on the state or data in your application

-#### Pipeline Design Patterns
-- set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.

-#### Shared Component Architecture
-- build, distribute and collaborate over components to build multiple projects and applications
-- how to develop components independently but avoid the overhead of too many repositories
-- how to version, publish and manage each component individually
-- how to help others discover and adopt the components

 #### MVC Architecture
 - Browser communicate with Controller (involve with making decision), View sends requests to Controller
 - Controller talks to Model (data/database related)